ilyes01/finalProject/TechZone/README.md

 # Project Name: TechZone

 ## Overview:
 TechZone is a full-stack e-commerce web application built with the MERN stack (MongoDB, Express.js, React, and Node.js) and Redux.
 The goal of this application is to provide a user-friendly and easy-to-use online shopping experience for customers interested in purchasing tech-related products.
-With Tech-Shop, customers can browse a variety of products, add them to their cart, and checkout securely using Stripe payment processing.

 ## The application includes the following features:
 Shopping cart functionality with the ability to add, edit, and delete items